wilburhimself/wilburhimself.github.io/content/blog/using-service-objects-in-ruby-on-rails/index.md

 end
 ```

-The code of the controller would be
+The code of the controller would be:

 ```ruby
 class PostsController < ApplicationController